Top 5 Social Media Marketing Challenges in 2024

 However, few marketers research their target markets thoroughly enough to identify the platforms where their target audience is active.

-You can see that 51% of consumers hope to use YouTube to discover brands, whereas only 35% of marketers will consider it for their marketing efforts.
+You can see that over 90% of consumers hope to use YouTube to discover brands, whereas 90% of marketers will consider it for their marketing efforts.
 If brands don’t revisit their marketing strategy, then they’ll likely miss out on more bankable platforms.

 Investing in the wrong platforms can exhaust your budget, especially if you regularly use paid ads.
 If the decision-makers in your company are not sold on the idea of social media marketing in the first place, they might just pull the plug if you commit this misstep.